Border Patrol rescues baby, toddler left in Arizona desert

 An 18-month-old was subsequently found crying and a 4-month-old was discovered face down and unresponsive.
 Both have received medical attention at a hospital and were released back into Border Patrol custody.

-“Yesterday smugglers left two young children—an infant and a toddler— in the Sonoran Desert to die,” Tucson Sector Border Patrol Chief John Modlin said in a statement.
+“Yesterday smugglers left two young children — an infant and a toddler — in the Sonoran Desert to die,” Tucson Sector Border Patrol Chief John Modlin said in a statement.
 “This is not just another example of smugglers exploiting migrants for money.
 This is cruelty.”

 It was not immediately clear if the smugglers blamed for abandoning the children were among those arrested.
 Authorities did not release any details about the children, including their genders, what country they came from and the identities of their parents or guardians.